oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

   * adding a new subnet pool (Networks -> Subnets tab -> New)
   * removing a subnet pool (Networks -> Subnets tab -> Remove)

-2. Communication with external provider at VM provisioning time.
+2. Communication with an external provider at VM provisioning time.
 This is reponsible for exchanging information with the external provider when a new VM NIC is created/changed/removed and is connected/disconnected to/from and external networks.